SkyCascade/SkyLearn/README.md

-# Learning management system using django web framework
+# SkyLearn: Open source learning management system

-Feature-rich learning management system.
+Feature-rich learning management system using django web framework.
 You may want to build a learning management system(AKA school management system) for a school organization or just for the sake of learning the tech stack and building your portfolio, either way, this project would be a good kickstart for you.

 Let's enhance the project by contributing! 👩‍💻👩‍💻